Blackboard Collaborate Ultra is Blackboards’ video conferencing solution / webinar tool. Take a look at our resource on What is A webinar?

 When scheduling rooms you have two options.

 - Give student access to the Blackboard Collaborate Ultra page.
 This means your students will have access to all the rooms and all the recordings.
 You won’t be able to restrict access for anybody on the module to any of the rooms or recordings.
-This option doesn’t work from the BBstudent mobile app, but it can restrict anonymous entry to the rooms.
+This option doesn’t work directly from the BBstudent mobile app, but it can prevent anonymous entry to the rooms.
+This option is setup by default in the blackboard template

 - You don’t give student access to the Blackboard Collaborate Ultra page.
 Instead you create individual web links to each room and recording and place those link in an appropriate place in your module.
 You can then restrict when and who can access rooms and recordings.
 This option will work on the BBstudent mobile app, but you can’t restrict anonymous entry to the rooms.